Efficient scenario analysis in real-time Bayesian election forecasting via sequential meta-posterior sampling

-where $\ell$ indexes the perturbation level.
-At $\ell=0$, define $h_{t,0} := 1$ as idempotent. \end{define} The continuum $(p_t(\cdot \cond \bm{\delta}_{t,\ell}))_{\ell \in (0,1]}$ then defines the posterior trajectory at time $t$ under controlled perturbation of fixed model quantities.
-In the following, we present concrete examples to illustrate some modulations relevant to our forecasting setup.
+producing a continuum of posteriors indexed by $u \in (0,1]$. \end{define} The continuum $\bracket{p(\cdot \cond \bm{\delta}_{t}(u))}_{u \in (0,1]}$ then defines the posterior trajectory under controlled perturbation.
+The following are concrete examples to illustrate some modulations relevant to our forecasting setup.

-\begin{example}[Sequential updates] We want to capture the natural evolution of the posterior as new observations arrive to enable {\em chained} updates without full re-fitting.
-Therefore, given new polling data $\bm{y}^* := (y_i)_{i=N+1}^{N+h}$ with corresponding survey sample sizes $\psi^* := (n_i)_{i=N+1}^{N+h}$ upon transitioning from $t$ to $t+1$, we first identify the target as
+\begin{example}[Sequential updates] We want to capture the natural evolution of the posterior as new observations arrive.
+Therefore, in transitioning from $t$ to $t+1$ after receiving new poll data $\bm{y}^* := (y_i)_{i=N_t+1}^{N_t+h}$ with the corresponding metadata $\psi^*$, we first identify the target as